 Super low viscosity prepolymer chemical grout was selected.
-This was for two reasons: 1) the ability to easily pump more than 150LF from the lay-down area. and 2) the ability to seek out and stop leaks through very tight cracks in the structures.
+This was for two reasons: 1) the ability to easily pump more than 150LF from the lay-down area.
+2) the ability to seek out and stop leaks through very tight cracks in the structures.

 Prepolymer chemical grouts are water-reactive, so can be injected into active water flows.
-The grout expands when it comes into contact with the water, which seals of the leak.
+The grout expands when it comes into contact with the water, which seals the leak.

-The initial grouting plan was to install the chemical grout through the pipe wall starting beyond the first joint in.
+The initial grouting plan was to install the chemical grout through the pipe wall starting beyond the first joint.
 However, because the pipe had been cased, placement had to be done through the end-wall structure only.
 Multiple injection holes were drilled through the end wall structure, and the chemical grout was pumped through the end-wall structure.